 United States-Mexico-Canada Agreement (USMCA).
-The released text for the proposed USMCA aims to revise and update the trilateral North American Free Trade Agreement (NAFTA), and illustrates the Trump Administration's approach.
+The USMCA revises, updates and replaces the trilateral North American Free Trade Agreement (NAFTA), and reflects the U.S. approach to data protection and cross border data flows.

-The USMCA chapter 19 on digital trade includes articles on consumer protection, personal information protection, cross-border transfer of information by electronic means, and cybersecurity, among other topics.71 Building on the TPP, the agreement seeks to balance the legitimate objectives by requiring parties to
+The USMCA chapter 19 on digital trade includes articles on consumer protection, personal information protection, cross-border transfer of information by electronic means, and cybersecurity, among other topics.83 Building on principles in the TPP, the agreement seeks to balance the legitimate objectives by requiring parties to: